 Patient support groups begin in Bournemouth and Portsmouth (in addition to the already established Southampton group)

 A Southampton bowel cancer patient becomes the first in the UK to receive radiotherapy during surgery using the IORT machine that PLANETS has funded.
-PLANETS expanded their aims to include support and treatment for Oesophageal and Colorectal cancers moving forward.
+PLANETS expanded their aims to include support and treatment for Oesophageal, Stomach and Colorectal cancers moving forward.

 TargetNET, a research study that investigates the molecular, immunological and genetic features associated with neuroendocrine tumour dissemination, progression and response to treatment.
 Funding is through research grants held by the investigators, in particular the Southampton NIHR Experimental Cancer Medicine Centre funded by Cancer Research UK and the UK Department of Health, PLANETS and the Robert White fund.